St. Augustine Catholic Church (Washington, D.C.): Current church and building

 In 1961 St. Augustine Church merged with St. Paul's Church, a parish whose original membership was primary of Irish and German descent, located at 15th and V Street.
 It was renamed to Sts.
 Paul and Augustine Church.
 In 1979, as St. Paul's continued to dwindle, the decision was made to consolidate operations on the old St. Paul campus, and that the 15th and S property would be sold.
 On November 12, 1982, Cardinal Hickey decreed that the parish would be renamed once again to Saint Augustine Catholic Church.

 The parish did not have a Black pastor until January 1991, when Fr.
 Russell L. Dillard was installed.
-Today, the church has 3,000 members in an active congregation of approximately 1,000 families, primarily Black and middle-class.
+In 2019, the church had 3,000 members in an active congregation of approximately 1,000 families, primarily Black and middle-class.

 The present building is made with crafted stone and also has two spires as the original building once had.